sonriddrz/neo4j-data-migrations/README.md

 The following options are available to change behaviour of the migration tool:

 - `-d, --dir [path]` Path to the migrations directory.
-- `-g, --databasse [name]` Name of database to run migrations for.
+- `-g, --database [name]` Name of database to run migrations for.

 # Adding migrations

-If you want to add a data migration script, add a `.js` file with the appropriate prefix in the `datamigrations` and app (sub-)directory.
-You need to keep track of the increment of the prefix to ensure correct migration order.
+If you want to add a data migration script, run the following command:

+`neo4j-data-migration --newfile myapp add_new_column`

+where the following arguments are required:

+- `-n, --newfile [path] [name]` Create new templated migration script in (sub-)directory.

+A newly created templated migration script will have a datetime prefix along with the name that was provided.

+Example: `20220104230007_add_another_column.js`

 ## Migration format